ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.js.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-This method overload retrieves all public fields of the class given in generic and uses them to perform projection to the requested type.
-You can use this method instead of using `selectFields` together with all fields of the projection class.

 ### Example X

 {CODE-TABS}
-{CODE-TAB:java:Java projections_8@ClientApi\Session\Querying\HowToProjectQueryResults.java /}
+{CODE-TAB:nodejs:Node.js projections_8@clientApi\session\querying\howToProjectQueryResults.js /}
 {CODE-TAB-BLOCK:sql:RQL}
 from index 'Companies/ByContact'
 select Name, Phone
 {CODE-TAB-BLOCK/}
-{CODE-TAB:java:Index projections_9_0@ClientApi\Session\Querying\HowToProjectQueryResults.java /}
-{CODE-TAB:java:Class projections_9_1@ClientApi\Session\Querying\HowToProjectQueryResults.java /}
+{CODE-TAB:nodejs:Index projections_9_0@clientApi\session\querying\howToProjectQueryResults.js /}

 {CODE-TABS/}

 {PANEL/}

-{PANEL:OfType - simple projection}
+{PANEL:OfType}

-`ofType` is a client-side projection.
-The easiest explanation of how it works is to take the results that the server returns and map them to given type.
-This may become useful when querying an index that contains fields that are not available in mapped type.
+`ofType()` is a client-side projection - in JS it only sets the type of the result entries.
+The easiest explanation of how it works is to take the results that the server returns and assign them to instance of the type indicated by the parameter.

 ### Example

-{CODE:java projections_10@ClientApi\Session\Querying\HowToProjectQueryResults.java /}
+{CODE:nodejs projections_10@clientApi\session\querying\howToProjectQueryResults.js /}

 {PANEL/}

 {NOTE Projected entities (even named types) are not tracked by the session. /}

-{NOTE If the projected fields are stored inside the index itself (`FieldStorage.YES` in the index definition), then the query results will be created directly from there instead of retrieving documents in order to project. /}
+{NOTE If the projected fields are stored inside the index itself (`"Yes"` in the index definition), then the query results will be created directly from there instead of retrieving documents in order to project. /}

 ## Related Articles